awyttrinx/secure-budget-tracker/README.md

 💸 GirlMath Budget Tracker

-Empowering women to take control of their finances — one goal at a time.
+Empowering women to take control of their finances.

 ⸻

 🌟 Overview

-The GirlMath Budget Tracker is a web application built to make financial planning, saving, and budgeting more approachable and fun — especially for women who want to understand their spending habits and start building wealth.
+The GirlMath Budget Tracker is a web application built to make financial planning, saving, and budgeting more approachable and fun.
+Especially for women who want to understand their spending habits and start building wealth.

 This project was created as part of the university modules:
 	•	SE_01 – Software Development Basics